AlanBark/projects-showcase/src/routes/projects/parallax.md

 With that being said, lets get into it, we're going to be recreating the parallax effect from [my homepage](/).

+If you'd like to follow along, the final codepen is [here](https://codepen.io/alanbark/pen/LYgOmwd?editors=1100)

 ## Parallax explained

 Creating a 3D parallax effect aims to emulate perspective on a web page.
 As the user scrolls down the page, their perspective is lowered.
 This creates the effect of things in the 'foreground' moving much faster than things in the 'background'.